RaresSimion/WebDev2-backend/README.md

-# Docker setup that runs a demo REST api
+# Docker setup that runs a REST API
-This repository provides a helper project for a Vue frontend assignment.
+This repository provides the backend for a Doctor's appointment website.
+It is a REST API that uses PHP and MySQL.
+It is built using Docker.

 It contains:
 * NGINX webserver